Texas Rangers

 |69-93

-Profar and the Rangers avoided arbitration by agreeing to a one-year, $1.005 million contract on Friday, Jeff Wilson of the Fort Worth Star-Telegram reports.

-Profar will earn nine figures for the first time in his career in his first year of arbitration eligibility.
-He appeared in a career-high 90 games for the Rangers last year and came out of the gate hot after joining the big club in late May, but he struggled over the season's final months and finished with just a .660 OPS.
-He figures to see action at several positions in 2017, but he is likely going to have to hit more to see steady action at one spot, barring an injury to one of the Rangers' regulars.

-Ross (shoulder) signed a one-year, $6 million contract with the Rangers on Friday, Yahoo!
-Sports' Jeff Passan reports.
+Loney signed a minor-league deal with the Rangers on Friday, Fanragsports.com reports.

-He can earn more than $6 million via performance bonuses.
-The risk surrounding Ross's injured shoulder was enough for the Padres to non-tender him in Decmeber, rather than pay him close to $9 million in arbitration.
-That said, Ross is pretty effective when healthy, owning a career 22.4 percent strikeout rate and 3.64 ERA.
-If he enters camp healthy, he will compete with A.J.
-Griffin and Andrew Cashner for the final two rotation spots.
-He is worth a late-round flyer in deeper leagues.
+His deal would expand to $1M if he is able to make the major league club.
+Loney backed up Lucas Duda at first base last season, and slashed .265/.307/.397 across 366 plate appearances in the process.
+It is unclear at this point where Loney would fit in with the Rangers' roster should he ultimately make the team.

-Griffin agreed to a one-year, $2 million contract with the Rangers on Friday, avoiding arbitration, Jeff Wilson of the Fort Worth Star-Telegram reports.
+Ross (shoulder) isn't expected to be ready for Opening Day of the 2017 season, Jeff Wilson of the Fort Worth Star-Telegram reports.

-Griffin got off to a strong start last year, going 3-0 with a 2.52 ERA in April, but he went on to post ERAs north of 5.30 in each of the final three months.
-As things stand now, Griffin appears to have the inside track at the final rotation spot, but he will need to hold his own to fend off some of the younger, higher-upside arms in the organization.
+There's been little talk as to a potential return for Ross, who underwent thoracic outlet syndrome surgery in October.
+However, the Rangers have now said that they don't expect him to be healthy for Opening Day, as they're being cautious with the 29-year-old righty.
+A more specific timeframe for his return should become available after he has the chance to workout at spring training.

 |2016 Team Leaders